 There are three general reasons why contribution rates change from one valuation to the next.
 The first is a change in the benefits or eligibility conditions of the plan.
 The second is a change in the valuation assumptions used to predict future occurrences.
 The third is the difference during the year between the plan's actual experience and what the assumptions predicted.
-Although there was no change in the employer contribution from the prior year, there was a decrease in the Retirement System's funding surplus.
+Although there was no change in the employer contribution from the prior year, there was an increase in the Retirement System's funding surplus.

 There were no benefit or assumption changes made in connection with this valuation of the System.

-Changes in the Retirement System's funding surplus from the prior year are due to System experience which was unfavorable.
-During the year ended September 30, 2016, the investment return on plan assets was higher than long term expectations.
-However, the market smoothing techniques used in this valuation of the System recognize both past and present investment experience.
-As a result, the recognized rate of return for the year was 6.19%.
+Changes in the Retirement System's funding surplus from the prior year are due to System experience which was overall, favorable.
+During the year ended September 30, 2017, post-retirement increases were lower than long term expectations for a significant portion of the retiree population.
+In addition, there were more deaths during the year than anticipated by long term assumptions.
+This favorable experience was offset in part by the investment returns of the System.
+Although the investment return on plan assets was higher than long term expectations during the year, the market smoothing techniques used in this valuation of the System recognize both past and present investment experience.
+As a result, the recognized rate of return for the year was 6.93%.
 Details of this asset smoothing method are shown on page C-4 of this report.